Will I have to sell my house in order to become Medicaid eligible?

 Keeping and protecting the house is normally on the forefront of my client's minds.
 As long as the above requirements are met it wont be an issue.
 But the house then also becomes another way we look to spend down excess assets.
 Our Medicaid planning lawyers have sophisticated trusts and other strategies that we utilize to assist those with excess assets, but sometimes its better to start simply.
 Those looking to apply for Medicaid are allowed to purchase anything they want (they just can't give away assets).
 So, if a Medicaid-planning client comes to me and we discover that they need a new roof, remodeled kitchen, need to make bathrooms more handicap accessible, etc... these are great places to start when we're coming up with a Medicaid plan.

 You can have no more than $2,000.00 in all countable assets in order to qualify for Medicaid long-term care programs.
 So if someone comes to me with $10,000.00 in their bank account, they may not need to hire our elder care lawyers to create a complex plan for how you or your elder loved one can meet the Medicaid asset test.
 Instead, you might just want to purchase $8,000.00 worth of goods or services for the house.
-If your house is worth less than $585,000 (the 2019 equity limit), and you have a mortgage, you can also pay of the mortgage (or any other debt).
+If your house is worth less than the above equity limit), and you have a mortgage, you can also pay of the mortgage (or any other debt).

 If your assets are significantly higher, then spending down on home repairs, etc.. is a start, but we'll likely have to review other Medicaid planning strategies as well.

 What if I want to sell my home and obtain or keep Medicaid Long Term Care benefits in Florida?